 As with the regular standard deduction, the exact amount of this elderly or blind standard deduction depends on your filing status.
-It could translate into a deduction hike of up to $4,400 for some filers.
+It could translate into a deduction hike of up to $4,000 for some taxpayers.

-For example, a younger single filer gets a standard deduction on his 2010 return of $5,700.
-A single senior filer’s amount is $6,800, an increase of $1,100.
-If the older taxpayer also is blind, then his or her standard deduction jumps to $7,900.
+For example, a younger single filer gets a standard deduction on his 2006 return of $5,150.
+A single senior filer’s amount is $6,400, an increase of $1,250.
+If the older taxpayer also is blind, then his standard deduction jumps to $7,650.

-A larger deduction amount also applies to older and blind taxpayers who are able to use head-of-household or married-filing-separately status.
+Larger deduction amounts also apply to older and blind taxpayers who are able to use head-of-household or married-filing-separately status.

 If your eye condition is not likely to improve beyond the conditions listed above, you can get a doctor’s statement noting this instead.
 There’s no need to file the statement, but keep it in your tax records.

 For many older and visually impaired taxpayers, these enhanced standard deduction amounts are more than they would get if they itemized.
 And they definitely are a lot less work.